havarc/havarc/README.md

-The only good goal is to make someone elses life easier (me) Just imagine everyone living by that goal.
+The only good goal is to make someone elses life easier (quote: me)

+Just imagine everyone living by that goal.

 Hi, I’m @havarc, tech support guy and general purpose programmer.